hedgewithcryptohedgewithcrypto

 Swyftx is a Brisbane-based cryptocurrency exchange that has been providing products and services to the Australian community since 2019.
 In terms of its trading volume and user base of over 550,000 investors and traders, Swyftx is the largest and most popular exchange in Australia.
 The exchange provides easy access to buy Bitcoin and over 300 altcoins through its modern and sleek interface.
 The platform's rise to popularity and commercial exposure has been on the back of its offering of innovative crypto features that are specifically designed for the Australian market.

 Investors with small amounts of capital available should note that there is a minimum credit card deposit of $75 AUD (and a maximum of $15,000) per day.
-Over the course of a month, customers cannot exceed $60,000 AUD in deposits.
+Over a month, customers cannot exceed $60,000 AUD in deposits.

 Verified users can fund their accounts via credit cards by following these steps: